rust-lang/rfcs/text/0000-fallible-allocation.md

 [prior-art]: #prior-art

 ## [`no_global_oom_handler`](https://github.com/rust-lang/rust/pull/84266)
-The `no_global_oom_handler` cfg flag already implements this division for the `alloc` crate, but intentionally does so in a way which is only accessible at the `rustc` level in order to avoid stabilization.
+The `no_global_oom_handler` cfg flag already implements this division for the `alloc` crate, but intentionally does so in a way that is only accessible at the `rustc` level in order to avoid stabilization.

 A major goal of this proposal is to stabilize and expose this separation.